 Be familiar with Telephone Triage concepts.

-Read the attached Companion Animal ECC Student Rotation Notes and Grading Rubric handouts prior to starting the rotation.
+Read the ECC Student Rotation Notes at the course website for VTMED5611 and the ECC Grading Rubric handouts prior to starting the rotation.

 |Section Chief:||Dr. Gretchen Schoeffler|

 |Faculty Members:||Dr. Daniel Fletcher, Dr. Robert Goggs, Dr. Gretchen Schoeffler|